New witnesses in the MH17 crash case contacted the Joint Investigation Team (JIT).

-A meeting of the working subgroups of the Trilateral Contact Group (TCG) on the peaceful settlement of the situation in eastern Ukraine has begun in Minsk.
+A meeting of the Trilateral Contact Group (TCG) on the peaceful settlement of the situation in eastern Ukraine has begun in Minsk, Belarus.

 Moscow’s court has extended the arrest of Ukrainian sailors-prisoners of war for another three months.

 The U.S. Senate approved the Resolution marking the fifth anniversary of Ukraine's Revolution of Dignity by honoring the bravery, determination, and sacrifice of the people of Ukraine during and since the Revolution, and condemning continued Russian aggression against Ukraine.

 Ukrainian President Volodymyr Zelensky dismissed heads of Obolon and Pechersk district state administrations in the city of Kyiv.